quic/cloud-ai-containers/README.md

   entrypoint defined.
   Entrypoint: python3 -m qaic_disagg

-- cloud_ai_inference_vllm_py312_disagg:
+- cloud_ai_inference_vllm_qaic_pyt:
-  This image is similar to cloud_ai_inference_vllm_py312, but with a qaic-disagg entrypoint defined.
+  This image is useful for performing inferences and working with models.
+  It's able to compile models for, and execute models on AIC100 cards.
+  It contains vLLM and PyTorch in eager mode.
+  It contains the Apps SDK, Platform SDK, and is based on Ubuntu 24.04.
-  Entrypoint: python3 -m qaic_disagg
+  Entrypoint: python3 -m vllm.entrypoints.openai.api_server

 - cloud_ai_k8s_device_plugin:
   This is a kubernetes device plugin for AIC100 cards.